 |National Archaeological Museum Aruba||(297) 582-8879||Downtown Oranjestad|

-In case you like to learn about the historical roots of foreign countries, you should consider visiting a few of these historical attractions during your time in Oranjestad.
+In case you like to learn about the historical roots of a foreign country, you might enjoy visiting some of these historical attractions during your time in Oranjestad.

 Balashi Gold Mill Ruins: The ruins of an old gold mill, the old site today is a frequent stop for visitors exploring the area.
 However, there is little here other than the ruins, so you may need a guide or some background knowledge if you were hoping for historical context.

 Take a minute to read the table just below to read more about historic sites in and around Oranjestad.

 |Balashi Gold Mill Ruins||--||4.3 mi.
 Southeast of Central Oranjestad|

 |Fort Zoutman||--||Downtown Oranjestad|